Semiorthogonal decompositions of the categories of equivariant coherent sheaves for some reflection groups: Introduction

 {\it Acknowledgments}.
 First of all, we would like to acknowledge that we learned key ideas about the relation of $W$-equivariant coherent sheaves on $\ft$ with constructible sheaves on the nilpotent cone from the works of Syu Kato \cite{Kato} and Laura Rider \cite{Rider}.
+In particular, the key equivalence \eqref{constr-coh-eq} was first proved in \cite{Rider} (we reprove it in a different way to get a more explicit functor realizing this equivalence).
+Also, many of the arguments we use (and some of the semiorthogonalities) are present already in the work of Syu Kato \cite{Kato} on Kostka systems.
 We started working on this project while visiting the MSRI's special program on Noncommutative Geometry in 2013.
 We'd like to extend our gratitide to this institution and to the organizers of this program.
 We are grateful to Catharina Stroppel for discussions about the Springer correspondence, to Victor Ostrik for showing us the proof of Proposition \ref{star-reflection-prop}, to Gary Seitz for useful discussions of the centralizers of nilpotent elements in type $E_6$, and to Ben Young for providing a derivation of the identity \eqref{Bn-comb-id}.
 We also thank Valery Lunts for informing us about a counterexample to our original version of Conjecture A from \cite{BGLL}, which made us add the assumption of effectivity of the action.